 Stepping out with the decision to become an independent artist or music creator is pretty bold, considering the various challenges that the business entails.
 From building a fan base, to making your own songs, to at least managing to get a song heard by a large (enough) audience, the struggle is constant, especially in the early days.

 Well, first of all, success comes differently for everyone.
-Ben-Ari, for instance, has recalled in interviews that she started playing the violin at age five and, even after so many years of training, was out in the wilderness for years after moving to New York from Israel.
+Ben-Ari, for instance, has recalled in interviews that she started playing the violin at age five and, even after many years of training, was out in the wilderness for a long time after moving to New York from Israel.
 She has mentioned spending a lot of nights playing in numerous clubs without any recognition for years, before being finally discovered.

 Hers and many more success stories often seem glamorous, almost fairytale-like when the headlines are being made.
 However, if you dig a little deeper, you will find that they often took a long time and much sacrifice to get where they are.
 So, is it a good idea for you to compare your success to other accomplished acts, who you feel you might be just as good as, or even better than talent-wise?
 Not unless you are willing to begin at the same spot where they began and do the same things they did.
 And even then, things and times have changed, so the way they did it back then might not work today.

 You might be holding yourself back if you are looking at what a mainstream act is doing now and trying to mirror your own success off that, instead of taking the time to build your own buzz, as they did when they were at the same spot you are currently in.

 4. Trust the process